intervortex/vortex/site/content/posts/community/2023-01-16-compost-why-2022-was-actually-a-great-year.md

 **(2.)** Elis Regina & Tom Jobim - Elis & Tom

 By far the most unexpected pick to me was this one.
-Never been a big fan of brazillian music, mostly the sertanejo and "fanque" that plague the airwaves as one-hit wonders.
-There are, however, a few true classic songs that culturally percolated transatlantically, one of them being Águas de Março, a song I've known basically since time immemorial: "É pau, é pedra, é o fim do caminho..."
+Never been a big fan of brazillian music, especially the sertanejo and "fanque" that plague the airwaves as one-hit wonders.
+There are, however, a few true classic songs that culturally percolated across the atlantic, one of them being Águas de Março, a song I've known basically since time immemorial: "É pau, é pedra, é o fim do caminho..."

 It was pure chance that Scourge had the album from which this song originated on his topster and I am truly glad he did.
 The performance by Elis Regina is truly fantastic and shockingly multifaceted.
-From the joyous bookends of Águas de Março and Chovendo na Roseira, placid cuts like Triste, to the more desolate Modinha and Retrato a Preto e Branco, the album covers a lot of ground, and it's shifting moods help it never feel emotionally overbearing.
+From the joyous bookends of Águas de Março and Chovendo na Roseira, placid cuts like Triste, to the more desolate Modinha and Retrato a Branco e Preto, the album covers a lot of ground, and its shifting moods help it never feel emotionally overbearing.
 A title deserving of the "classic" epithet.

 ![](img/posts/2elistom.png)

 **(1.)** Asphyx - The Rack, Last One on Earth, On the Wings of Inferno

 I am ruled by simple tenets when it comes to music.
-The music that truly gets to me has a way of wrenching my attention from anything else I'm doing.
-It laughs at my pitiful attempts to resist it and wrests me from my world and into its clutches.
-My first encounter with Asphyx via their absolutely crushing 2012 release, Deathhammer.
+The music that truly gets to me has a way of usurping my attention.
+It laughs at my pitiful attempts to resist it and wrests me from my world and into its own.
+My first encounter with Asphyx happened via their absolutely crushing 2012 release, Deathhammer.
 I found myself uncharacteristically drawn to even the slower tracks like Der Landser and Minefield, the latter getting an embarassing number of plays (in part due to it being a mainstay in my mp3 player's then laughably small library).
 It really shouldn't've taken me this long to listen to their entire discography.

 Asphyx's key strong point is their mastery over tempo and pace.
 Many a crushing riff has been wasted in the mire of subpar compositions throughout death metal history.
 Asphyx puts composition first, adeptly fulfilling and toying with expectations at different moments.
 Get too comfortable with an uptempo riff, and they hit you upside the head with a slow gigaton crusher.
-The sudden syncopated ramp-up in intensity on Pages of Blood from The Rack is a masterpiece of blood-pumping fury and if it doesn't get you moving, you should check your pulse because you might already be dead.
+The sudden syncopated ramp-up in intensity on Pages of Blood from The Rack is a perfect example, a masterpiece of blood-pumping fury.
 There's hundreds of these moments in their discography.
-The production, of course, helps tremendously, with some of the thiccest guitar tones this side of Bolt Thrower and Martin van Drunnen's uniquely rabid rasps.
+The production, of course, helps tremendously, with some of the thiccest guitar tones this side of Bolt Thrower and Martin van Drunnen's uniquely maniacal rasps.

 ![](img/posts/1asphyx.png)

+As always, [here's a playlist](https://www.youtube.com/watch?v=AstnopYcm44&list=PL7_8nJAaPjZDMFDECEPRFioFudxHSD2x1) with choice songs from each of the albums mentioned.

 I can't pick a favorite Asphyx album.
 When I'm done with the first, all I can do is put on the next.
 I had a hard enough time picking which songs to put on the playlist...
 Last year, my #1 pick was King Diamond's first four albums, fruit of a similarly overdue discog run.
 Who knows what next year will bring.
 Particularly good runs just tend to become emblematic of a specific year, it seems.
 Here's hoping I find something similarly enjoyable this year.